Distance from Vancouver to the Trailhead:

 Camping Area by Mehatl Falls Trail near Boston Bar BC

-14. The access to the creek on the left side.
+14. The access to the river on the left side.

 Mehatl Falls Trail Camping Area